 Ao Nang is a fantastic holiday destination on the coast of Southern Thailand.
-It’s great for a wide range of travelers, from those on a budget to those who enjoy the finer things in life.
+It’s great for many travelers, from those on a budget to those who enjoy the finer things in life.

 How To Get To Railay Beach From Ao Nang